 The camera, the controller, the gimbal and the Karma itself.
 In my case, I had everything but the camera fully updated and ready to go, but because one thing out of the 4 was out of alignment, the whole operation was ruined and I could not fly at all.

-On other models I’ve flown, if you require a firmware update, you can STILL fly the drone.
+On other models I’ve flown, even if you require a firmware update, you can STILL fly the drone.
+Here, it feels like you need to have bullet points set up before you can even get the green light…

 2) Very “basic” flight modes.